 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are generally more costly than phone calls made at home.
+Jail phone calls are generally more expensive than phone calls made at home.
 There are certain restrictions about when you can make phone calls, how long you can talk, and how often you can make calls, but you should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules and are disciplined, your ability to use the phone may be limited or totally denied.

 Phone Number: 770-640-4130

 All mall sent to inmates is required to be sent using the US Postal Service.
 You must not use any other type of mail delivery.
 You should print the name, prisoner number, and the jail address on the letter.
 Don’t send anything in a package, envelope with padding, plastic bag, or an envelope containing metal parts.
 All mail received by the jail gets opened and read and examined by the officers at the jail, and the mail will get sent back if they decide it is inappropriate.

 Use this address when sending a letter to someone incarcerated at Roswell Detention Center: